tencentyun/intlcloud-documents/yehe_doc/视频服务/应用云渲染/快速入门/快速入门_intl_en.md

 ## CAR Description
 CAR runs your application client (application with an engine such as UE or Unity) on a cloud computing resource with GPU and enables users to access the cloud application through a video stream.
-Before reading this document, you need to understand the [basic technical concepts](https://intl.cloud.tencent.com/document/product/1158/49611) of CAR.
+Before reading this document, make sure you understand the [basic technical concepts](https://intl.cloud.tencent.com/document/product/1158/49611) of CAR.

 ## CAR Integration
 ### Preparations for Access